TnTWoW/RePair/README.md

 python inference.py --model_id TnT/process-based-repair --dataset_name TnT/Multi_CodeNet4Repair
 ```

-## GPT3.5 Prompt
+## GPT-3.5 Prompt
+`
-`You will play the role of a programming expert.
+You will play the role of a programming expert.
 Given a problem and incorrect code, please fix the errors in the code and provide the correct code.
 Note that you need to use markdown format for the code section.
-Please ensure that the code is executable.`
+Please ensure that the code is executable.
+`